-Beginning May 26, 2019, the Disaster ReBuilders will build two homes over the course of one week in Galveston, Texas.
+Beginning May 26, 2019, the Disaster ReBuilders will build two homes over the course of one week in Dickinson, Texas — the city between Houston and Galveston that has served as their home base.
 While Brenda will not be on hand to help manage the build, she most definitely will be there in spirit.
 It’s being called the Brenda Barton Memorial Blitz Build to honor her legacy of service.

 “Brenda was a true servant leader,” Disaster ReBuilders leader Bart Tucker said today.
 “There was no job too big or too small for her, and she approached each task with a passion for serving that was both contagious and inspiring.”